What is an IRS Tax Lien? How and Why the IRS Files Them

-Once the IRS takes these three steps, the agency can file a Notice of Federal Tax Lien for the amount of taxes owed plus interest and penalties.
+Once the IRS takes these three steps, the agency can file a Notice of Federal Tax Lien (NTFL) for the amount of taxes owed plus interest and penalties.

 Once the IRS files the NTFL document with a local county recorder of deeds or the Secretary of State, it applies to any assets you own now or in the future.
 It notifies your creditors that the IRS has a legal claim to your current and future assets.

 The NTFL is a document that can identify up to fifteen different tax liabilities assessed against you or your business.
 It contains the last day the IRS can refile for each tax liability, which is usually ten years from the date the IRS assesses the liability plus 30 days.
 The IRS must notify the taxpayer of every Notice of Federal Tax Lien filing via mail, in person, or by leaving the notice at the taxpayer's residence or office within 5 business days after the lien is filed.

 Adverse Effects of a Federal Tax Lien

 A tax lien used to appear on your credit report with the major consumer credit reporting agencies.
 That lowered your credit score and make it extremely difficult to borrow money.
 However, with the major credit bureaus removing tax liens from credit reports, some lenders leverage other solutions like LexisNexis’s Liens & Judgements report.